 Agile started at the team level.
-Both Scrum and eXtreme Programming were designed for and built around single teams.
+Both Scrum and eXtreme Programming were designed and created for single teams.
 Scale back in 2004 meant three teams working together.
-So what do we mean by mid-scale?
-A company that has 500 people in technology with highly interdependent teams may be much tougher to implement than a company twice the size but with less dependent teams.
+So what do we mean by scale now? .

 Dynamics of scale

 There are several factors that affect the difficulties of changing an organization:

 There is not a well-defined line from small to medium to large scale.
 The picture below depicts how the size of an organization alone does not define the scale involved.

 The scale of an organization will affect the approach one takes.